• Skip to primary navigation

 • Using a light spread of butter on the slices before grilling will help with getting those perfect toasty grill marks.

-• Cut slices nice and thick (around 1.5") so that they're easier to flip and manipulate on the grill.
+• Cut slices nice and thick (around 1.5" thick will do) so that they're easier to flip and manipulate on the grill without falling apart

-• Watch them carefully and don't burn them!
+• Watch the cake slices carefully and don't burn them!

 Print